2023 Best Value Botany/Plant Biology Schools

 ASU - Tempe undergraduate students pay an average of $29,438 in tuition and fees each year.

-With a ranking of #7, North Carolina State University did quite well on this year’s best value schools for botany/plant biology students.
-NC State is a very large public school located in the large city of Raleigh.
+North Carolina State University ranked #7 on this year’s Best Value Botany/Plant Biology Schools list.
+NC State is a very large public school located in the city of Raleigh.

-The average tuition and fees for an out-of-state undergraduate student at NC State are $29,916 a year.
+NC State undergraduate students pay an average of $29,916 in tuition and fees each year.
 The average amount in student loans that botany majors at NC State take out is $22,125.

-Cornell University came in at #8 in this year’s edition of the Best Value Botany/Plant Biology Schools ranking.
+Cornell University landed the #8 spot in the 2023 rankings for the best value botany/plant biology programs.
 Cornell is a very large private not-for-profit school located in the small city of Ithaca.

 Cornell excels when it comes to quality.
 It’s ranked in the top 1% of all schools on our Best Botany/Plant Biology Schools list.

-Read full report on Botany/Plant Biology at Cornell University
+Full Botany/Plant Biology at Cornell University Report

 The average tuition and fees for an out-of-state undergraduate student at KU are $28,034 a year.